-It was made plain a couple days ago when my router died.
+It was made plain a couple of days ago when my router died.
 I am addicted to the Internet.
 Information, my email, language lessons, browsing any topic, any time.
-Turns out I’m really an info-maniac.
+Turns out I’m an info-maniac.

 I learned information and the Internet are a big part of my day.
 I believe information helps me be a lot more relatable to my different audiences (different stations, different websites, different markets, different ages, different media, etc.).

 What’s a big part of your listener’s day?
 We know the stereotypes, the “experts” and consultants talking about the “typical” listener, “typical” reader, “typical” viewer – age, sex, race, yadda yadda yadda.
 But stereotypes and demographic profiles do an injustice when we’re trying to get their attention and deliver that prospect to a client.

 OK, maybe injustice is a bit strong.
 We can use stereotypes and demographics to narrow the focus, but don’t get caught up in them.
 Guys are not all about sex and beer and monster trucks.
 Women are not all about jewelry and their kids and how screwed up their relationship might be.
 Those are simplistic generalities.
 You will find some Jazz listeners get really pumped for NASCAR, and some Country listeners look forward to dinner on fine china with linen napkins.

 If you want to appeal to your listener; if you want to move them to your client, if you want to deliver for the advertiser (and you should or leave right now), then get past the demographics and talk in ‘relatables’.
 Forget the ‘broad’ in broadcasting and the reach of the Internet and talk person to person.
 Tell a story, talk about shared experiences; and slip the product or service into that conversation.